 Living Links is a collaboration between councils, government agencies and community groups, all working together to achieve bigger and better outcomes than if they worked alone.

-Many organisations are active partners in Living Links – they have representation on the Living Links Coordination Committee, contribute funds to the Living Links effort, undertake on-ground projects, conduct community events and/or undertake monitoring activities.
+Many organisations are active partners in Living Links – they have representation on the Living Links Coordination Committee, contribute funds to the Living Links effort, undertake on-ground projects, conduct community events and/or undertake monitoring and research activities.

 Current Living Links partners